Atlanta Car Accident Lawyers

 Common Injuries From Car Accidents

-- Punctures and lacerations – Cuts to your skin can be very painful and cause significant bleeding.
-Proper medical attention is needed to make sure that a serious cut fully heals.
+- Punctures and lacerations – Broken glass and vehicle shrapnel can cause deep lacerations that lead to critical blood loss.
+Proper medical attention is also needed to ensure that a serious cut fully heals.

 - Internal bleeding and organ damage – Internal blood loss can quickly become fatal.
-It also may be difficult to notice that organs are damaged by hard impacts or cuts caused by bone.
-Therefore, you should always go to the emergency room after a car collision to undergo medical imaging scans on your internal organs.
+Therefore, you should always go to the emergency room after a car collision to undergo medical imaging scans of your internal organs.

-- Post-Traumatic stress – Post-traumatic stress disorder (PTSD) can take days or weeks to show up in those who suffered through a very violent accident.
-Recovery often requires extensive professional therapy.
+- Post-Traumatic stress – Post-traumatic stress disorder (PTSD) can take weeks or even months to appear after a violent accident.
+Accident victims may require extensive professional therapy to treat their PTSD symptoms.

-Other common injuries we see as the result of car accidents are:
+Other common injuries that we see following a car accident include:

 - Traumatic Brain Injuries (TBIs), Concussions, and Head Injuries